igarnier/clustering/README.md

 A functorial k-means clustering implementation in OCaml.
 A standard example is provided in lib_test/gaussian.ml (relies on Owl).
+The library also provides sequential and parallel multi-start k-means, as well as ways to assess the tradeoff between the quality of clustering and overfitting.

 BUILDING & INSTALLING